Best place to find information and services that your council provides...

-A setting may not be able to meet the differing needs of all families who may want to use it.
-Even if you are able to deliver 30-hours.
-Families may still require childcare services that are impossible for a standalone provider to deliver.
-This is where partnerships and new collaborations become a positive solution.
 Full daycare and sessional settings connecting up with childminders and other providers, such as out of school groups, can offer funded hours in new models and patterns of delivery.
-Not all will be new many these arrangements will mirror the existing solutions families use to meet their childcare needs currently.
-The additional 15-hours of funding offered through 30 hours free childcare will make childcare more affordable for parents.
-In partnerships where some providers cannot open beyond the traditional school day other partners will step in and extend the day and year as needed.
+This will work where some providers cannot open beyond the traditional school day other partners will step in and extend the day and year as needed.

-Establishing partnerships don’t just happen overnight, they need work, commitment and an open and honest approach to developing relationships, routines and trust.
-In any partnership or collaborative model the experience of the child, especially in terms of quality of provision, transitions and continuity of care must be of primary importance.
+Establishing these partnerships or a collaborative model must focus on the experience of the child, especially in terms of quality of provision, transitions and continuity of care.
 There is learning available from the newly published DfE 30-hour mixed model partnership toolkit.